giridhar7632/parallaxEffect/README.md

 ```
 In horizontal parallax, the elements in the page move horizontally as you scroll.
 Add the following `function` , which causes horizontal motion.<br>
+With the following `function hrparallax` the layer gets translated along x-direction.

 ```javascript
 const hrparallax = (layer, distance, speed) => {